Posted on 16 September 2019, updated on 25 October 2023.

 If your team has not yet implemented a DevOps process or even an Agile one, it can seem confusing, especially because it means shift not only the organization but also the culture of your team.

-To introduce DevOps in your team you have to take your time, go step by step, don’t rush it.
+To introduce DevOps to your team you have to take your time, go step by step, and don’t rush it.
 Here is how to gradually implement this new culture and organization:

 - Start by changing the mindset of your teams.
 Without tools, the DevOps process can’t exist, but it is not enough, developers and Ops must understand and be interested in the work of each other.
 In short, developers and Ops must learn to collaborate.

 - Implement an agile development process.
 Most of the DevOps projects use the Scrum or Kanban methodologies from Agile.